robertovargas97/Electorall_Roll_App_TSE/README.md

 python manage.py compute_statistics
 ```

 ## Now , something important...
-How could I run the django appliacation?
+How could I run the django application?

 1. Go to the same directory where is the manage.py file